uvarc/rc-website/content/post/2026-hpc-maintenance-dates.md

 Rivanna/Afton will be taken down for maintenance in 2026 on the following days:

-- [Winter: Tuesday, January 6, 2026]
+- Winter: Tuesday, January 6
-- Spring:
+- Spring: Tuesday, May 26
-- Summer:
+- Summer: Tuesday, Aug 11
-- Fall:
+- Fall: Tuesday, Oct 13

 Please plan accordingly.
-Questions about the 2026 maintenance schedule should be directed to our user services team.
+Questions about the 2026 maintenance schedule should be directed to our [user services team](https://www.rc.virginia.edu/support/).